emerge-lang/compiler/design.md

        // do sth.
     }

-This is so that the syntax supports the matruring of a piece of code from being somewhere inlined in a function to possibly becoming a public API, as Jonathan Blow points out in one of his videos regarding his language Jai.
+This is so that the syntax supports the maturing of a piece of code from being somewhere inlined in a function to possibly becoming a public API, as Jonathan Blow points out in one of his videos regarding his language Jai.

 	fun outerScope() {
 		// some code